Sepsis

 If you're taking antibiotics and have any of these symptoms, let a doctor or nurse know right away.

-Antibiotics that most often cause C. diff:
+Antibiotics that most often cause C. diff are:

 • Clindamycin.